Contents On This Page

 - 3 Why Push Back Your Cuticle – Reason

 - 4 How To Protect Your Cuticle From Getting Dry, Peeling Or Torn

 - 5 How To Push Back Cuticles Without Tools

-Why Push Back Cuticles: Often times when we visit a nail salon, we get our cuticles pushed backwards but why do manicurists push cuticles back is what you don’t know.
+Why Push Back Cuticles: Often when we visit a nail salon, we get our cuticles pushed backwards but why do manicurists push cuticles back is what you don’t know.

 I want you to open it right away on a new TAB because it contains the basis for understanding the whole concept of cuticle pushing.